 - Better fit inside my shoes

-Obviously they don’t offer near the protection that the MOXY socks do as they don’t come up as high, but they get the job done for me without being overly heavy.
+Obviously, they don’t offer near the protection that the MOXY socks do as they don’t come up as high.
+They get the job done for me without being overly heavy though.

 - Moderate to high thickness